 Did you know that the Amazon rainforest is disappearing at the alarming rate of some 20.000 square miles a year?
-More than 20% of the Amazon rainforest has already been lost.
-So sad as so many still to be discovered fauna and flora will never be identified.
+Over 20% of the Amazon rainforest has already been lost.
+So sad as so many still has to be discovered.
+We will never identify all the fauna and flora.
 It is said that it took some 100 million years to form.

-One starts realizing how important the Amazon rainforest is when one hears it provides 20% of Earth’s oxygen.
-It is one of the lungs of Mother Earth and when it is gone we will have problems breathing as this place is a vital piece of the Earth’s ecosystem.
+One realizes how important the Amazon rainforest is when one hears it provides 20% of Earth’s oxygen.
+It is one lung of Mother Earth and when it is gone we will have problems breathing as this place is a vital piece of the Earth’s ecosystem.

 Scientists think there is a minimum of 1000 unknown marine species to be discovered on top of the known 2000 species of fish.
-Then there are more than 2000 bird species living in the rainforest.
-It is assumed there are at least one million plant species which grow there and many hold medicinal properties of which we have no knowledge yet and perhaps never will.
+Then there are over 2000 bird species living in the rainforest.
+We assume there are at least one million plant species which grow there and many hold medicinal properties of which we have no knowledge yet and perhaps never will.

 The air we breathe